oroinc/documentation/user_guide/activities_cont_requests.rst

 Add the code for the form on your site, as described in the :ref:`Embedded Forms guide <admin-embedded-forms>`.
 Use the forms of the "Magento Contact Us Request" type for the Magento-based businesses and of the "Contact Request" type for the other websites.
-Every time a user has filled the form it will be added to the Contact Requests grid in the Oro CRM.
+Every time a user has filled the form it will be added to the Contact Requests grid in Oro CRM.

 .. note::

-    Other contact request types can be developed in the course of integration, subject to your specific business needs.
+    Other contact request types can be developed in the course of integration, according to your specific business needs.

 View and Manage Contact Requests